Spellbound (1945 film): Development

 Spellbound was made over contract disagreements between Alfred Hitchcock and producer David O. Selznick.
-Hitchcock's contract with Selznick began in March 1939, but only resulted in three films: Spellbound, Rebecca (1940) and The Paradine Case (1947).
-(Notorious was sold to RKO in mid-production.)
+Hitchcock's contract with Selznick began in March 1939, but only resulted in three films: Rebecca (1940), Spellbound and The Paradine Case (1947) (he made seven other films during that period under loan-out deals to other studios, including 1946's Notorious which was sold to RKO in mid-production.)
 Selznick had wanted Hitchcock to make a film based upon Selznick's own positive experience with psychoanalysis; Selznick, at Hitchcock's suggestion, purchased the rights to the 1927 novel The House of Dr. Edwardes by Hilary St. George Saunders and John Palmer (who had co-written it under the pseudonym Francis Beeding), for approximately $40,000.

 In December 1943, Hitchcock and his wife, Alma Reville, began working on a treatment of the novel, and consulted prominent British psychologists and psychoanalysts so as to accurately represent the psychological elements of the story.
 However, the following month, in January 1944, Hitchcock hired Angus MacPhail, with whom he had collaborated on several war-related short films, to co-author the treatment.
 MacPhail was ultimately given the adaptation credit, and the extent to which Reville was involved in the final product is unknown.
 Following the completion of the treatment, screenwriter Ben Hecht began writing the screenplay.